Georg Wilhelm Friedrich Hegel: Jena, Bamberg, Nuremberg (1801–1816)

 In Bamberg, as editor of the Bamberger Zeitung, which was a pro-French newspaper, Hegel extolled the virtues of Napoleon and often editorialized the Prussian accounts of the war.
-Being the editor of a local newspaper, Hegel also became an important person in Bamberg social life, often visiting with the local official Johann Heinrich Liebeskind, and becoming involved in local gossip and pursued his passions for cards, fine eating, and the local Bamberg beer.
+Being the editor of a local newspaper, Hegel also became an important person in Bamberg social life, often visiting with the local official Johann Heinrich Liebeskind, and becoming involved in local gossip and pursuing his passions for cards, fine eating, and the local Bamberg beer.
 However, Hegel bore contempt for what he saw as "old Bavaria", frequently referring to it as "Barbaria" and dreaded that "hometowns" like Bamberg would lose their autonomy under the new Bavarian state.
 After being investigated in September 1808 by the Bavarian state for potentially violating security measures by publishing French troop movements, Hegel wrote to Niethammer, now a high official in Munich, pleading for Niethammer's help in securing a teaching position.
 With the help of Niethammer, Hegel was appointed headmaster of a gymnasium in Nuremberg in November 1808, a post he held until 1816.
 While in Nuremberg, Hegel adapted his recently published Phenomenology of Spirit for use in the classroom.
 Part of his remit was to teach a class called "Introduction to Knowledge of the Universal Coherence of the Sciences."
-In 1811, Hegel married Marie Helena Susanna von Tucher (1791–1855), the eldest daughter of a Senator.
+As headmaster he also taught philosophy, German, Greek and higher mathematics, dictating his lessons in numbered paragraphs and devoting much of the class time to students' questions and his replies.
+The philosophical material he developed for these classes was later compiled from students' notebooks by Karl Rosenkranz and published as the Philosophische Propädeutik.
+In 1811, Hegel married Marie Helena Susanna von Tucher (1791–1855), the eldest daughter of a Nuremberg senator.
 This period saw the publication of his second major work, the Science of Logic (Wissenschaft der Logik; 3 vols., 1812, 1813 and 1816), and the birth of two sons, Karl Friedrich Wilhelm (1813–1901) and Immanuel Thomas Christian (1814–1891).